CME211/notes/syllabus.md

 from 7:30 P.M. - 8:20 P.M., in <Location TBD>.
 Additional office hours are absolutely available by appointment!

-The TA's will announce their weekly Office Hour schedule by the end of the first week of the quarter via a Canvas (*or Piazza) announcement (or post).
+The TA's will announce their weekly Office Hour schedule by the end of the first week of the quarter via a Canvas (*or Ed) announcement (or post).
 All TA office hours are to be held in the Huang Engineering Building _basement_, outside of the ICME.

 ## Resources